flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures.md

 ## Active Failure View

-When a failure is actively simulated the system will be highlighted with a red color.
+When a failure is actively simulated, the system will be highlighted with a red color.

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypados3/flypad-failures-active1-view.png" style="width: 100%; height: auto;" loading="lazy">